Daplink1/Executive-Sales-Report-with-Power-BI/README.md

 ## Recommendation

 It is therefore recommended that:
-- More advertisement and discounts should be done during January and May to increase sales.
+- More advertisement and discounts should be done during January and May to increase sales.😄
 - Decorative products should be givrn more atention over other products because it generate over one-quarter of the total revenue.
 - Promotion and incentives should be given to the the best performing sales team to motivate them to do more and to bring sales competition among the sales team.
 - State with high population and median income should be most targeted for sales for more revenue.

+## Limitation

+The dataset doesn't cover all the months of the year.
+So certain generalization can not be made.😠